bhrmdgr/PatiYuvaa/README.md

 # 🐾 PatiYuva - Pet Adoption Mobile Application

 **PatiYuva** is a modern and user-friendly mobile application developed with Flutter, designed to digitalize the pet adoption process.
-The app aims to help stray and homeless animals find safe, ethical, and loving homes quickly and efficiently.
+The app aims to help stray and homeless animals find safe, ethical, and loving homes quickly and efficiently

 ## 🎯 Purpose